GodisE/Project-1-game/README.md

    if (chosenCards.length === 8 ){
        document.querySelector(".winLoss").innerHTML = ("you got it!")
 ```
+>create a empty h1 tag and give it a class name

+>create a if else statement that tells the player if they've won

 **-As a user i want to know if i lost**
 1. in my html:
 ```